how to measure sleep duration: test_duration_w_hours_and_minutes¶

 AssertionError: '01:-29' != '00:31'

-which is not a real duration, the calculation has to change
+duration returns '01:-29' which is not a real duration, the calculation has to change

-green: make it pass¶
+GREEN: make it pass¶

 I add a return statement to the

-to get the total difference in minutesreturn ( difference_hours*60 + difference_minutes ) return ( f'{difference_hours:02}:' f'{difference_minutes:02}' )
+durationfunction where I multiplydifference_hoursby60then add it todifference_minutesto get the total difference in minutesreturn ( difference_hours*60 + difference_minutes ) return ( f'{difference_hours:02}:' f'{difference_minutes:02}' )

 the terminal shows AssertionError for

-AssertionError: -458 != '-7:-38' AssertionError: -936 != '-15:-36' AssertionError: -31 != '-1:29' AssertionError: 213 != '03:33'
+test_duration_w_hours_and_minutesAssertionError: -458 != '-7:-38' AssertionError: -936 != '-15:-36' AssertionError: -31 != '-1:29' AssertionError: 213 != '03:33'

-returns the difference as a number and the test still expects a string.
+durationreturns the difference as a number and the test still expects a string.
 I add the unittest.skip decorator to skip it@unittest.skip def test_duration_w_hours_and_minutes(self): ...

-AssertionError: 31 != '00:31
+test_duration_calculationAssertionError: 31 != '00:31'

 the function returns the right number of minutes for the difference.
 I need a way to change it to hours and minutes to match the expectations of the tests.
 I add the unittest.skip decorator to skip it while I test the solution